b72u68/fileeter/README.md

 # Fileeter

 > Have you ever been tired of Leetcode company problem page not having filter
-> by difficulties and having to scroll to find the problems?
+> by difficulties and having to scroll to find the roblems?
 Well say no more.

 <p align="center" style="width: 200px; height: auto;">
   <img src="/images/icon.png" />